astratto/kitchen-inspector/README.md

 ### GitHub

-GitHub access can be configured specifying a *token* and a list of *users* that host the cookbooks you're interested in.
+GitHub access can be configured specifying a *token* and a list of *allowed users* that host the cookbooks you're interested in.

 *PLEASE NOTE* that GitHub has a strict [rate limit](http://developer.github.com/v3/#rate-limiting) on the calls you can make.